Patrick Gaspard

-Patrick Hubert Gaspard (born 1967) is an American former diplomat who serves as president of Center for American Progress (CAP), a liberal think tank.
+Patrick Hubert Gaspard (born July 26, 1967) is an American former diplomat who served as president of the Center for American Progress, a liberal think tank.

 A noted Democratic Party leader and strategist, Gaspard served as executive director of the Democratic National Committee from 2011 to 2013.
 Gaspard served as United States Ambassador to South Africa from 2013 to 2016.
 Prior to his appointment to lead CAP, Gaspard served as president of the Open Society Foundations from 2017 to 2020.

 Early life

 Patrick Hubert Gaspard was born in Kinshasa, Democratic Republic of Congo, to parents from Haiti.
 His parents had moved to Congo at the behest of revolutionary leader Patrice Lumumba, who urged French-speaking professionals to move to the country.

 Gaspard moved with his parents to the United States when he was three years old, and he was raised in New York City.
-Gaspard graduated from Brooklyn Technical High School and attended Columbia University from 1994 to 1997.
+Gaspard graduated from Brooklyn Technical High School and attended Columbia University from 1984 to 1987.

 Career

 New York City politics

 Gaspard's political career began in New York City, where he worked on Jesse Jackson's 1988 presidential campaign.
-In the 1989 New York City mayoral election, Gaspard worked on David Dinkins's successful campaign.
+In the 1989 New York City mayoral election, Gaspard worked on David Dinkins' successful campaign.

 Gaspard went on to serve as a special assistant in the Office of the Manhattan Borough President and as a special assistant in Dinkins' mayoral office.
 From 1998 to 1999, Gaspard was chief of staff to the New York City Council.
 After leaving city hall, Gaspard became an aide and advisor to Lower East Side councilwoman Margarita Lopez.

 Gaspard was an advisor on Bill de Blasio's successful bid in the 2013 New York City mayoral election.
 Then-Public Advocate de Blasio personally thanked him in his primary victory speech, one of the few non-family members mentioned.
 In September 2013, he brokered peace between de Blasio and his primary rival Bill Thompson following a contentious contest.